sizeofvoid/libopeninput/doc/user/button_debouncing.rst

 does not enable this method unless a faulty event sequence is detected.
 A message is printed to the log when spurious deboucing was detected.

-Note that libinput's debouncing intended to correct hardware damage or substandard hardware.
-Debouncing is also used as an accessibility feature but the requirements are different.
+libinput's debouncing is supposed to correct hardware damage or substandard hardware.
+Debouncing also exists as an accessibility feature but the requirements are different.
 In the accessibility feature, multiple physical key presses, usually caused by involuntary muscle movement, must be filtered to only one key press.
 This feature must be implemented higher in